bGraphic/varsom-parse/README.md

 }

 ```
-  * Ask benedicte@lillyapps.no for the appropriate keys for prod, beta and test.
+  * Ask benedicte@lillylabs.no for the appropriate keys for prod, beta and test.
   * Create your own Parse app to use in development.

 ## How to create your Parse app